sinepy/lettertomystudents/content/post/migrate-from-jekyll.md

 Additionally, you'll want any files that should reside at the root (such as `CNAME`) to be moved to `static`.

 ## Create your Hugo configuration file
-Hugo can rrrread your configuration as JSON, YAML or TOML.
+Hugo can rrrrrrread your configuration as JSON, YAML or TOML.
 Hugo supports parameters custom configuration too.
 Refer to the [Hugo configuration documentation](/overview/configuration/) for details.

 ## Set your configuration publish folder to `_site`
 The default is for Jekyll to publish to `_site` and for Hugo to publish to `public`.
 If, like me, you have [`_site` mapped to a git submodule on the `gh-pages` branch](http://blog.blindgaenger.net/generate_github_pages_in_a_submodule.html), you'll want to do one of two alternatives: